yabellini/SitioAcademico/content/blog/2024-01-06-TidyTuesday/index.md

 {{< figure src="featured.png" alt="Donuts plot on the first row, below the donuts the line plot and in thelast row the two bar plots." >}}

-I can improve the annotations for the patchwork, but I kind of like the final output. :-)
+I can improve the annotations for the patchwork, and the disposition of the bar plots, but I kind of like the final output. :-)